mattconvente/the-many-states/README.md

 # The Many States
-The Many States is a web application where people can generate a personalized United States flag based on the States they've visited.
+The Many States is a web application where people can generate a personalized United States flag based on the states they've visited.

-Each visible star in the flag's blue canton represents a visited state, and the stars are ordered based on each State's admission to the Union.
+Each visible star in the flag's blue canton represents a visited state, and the stars are ordered based on each state's admission to the Union.